 - You have moved to a new premises which does not have a fire alarm, or the fire alarm is aged/faulty/unsuitable for your needs.

-Here’s what you need to know as a business owner or manager in charge of finding the right fire alarm for your building…
+Read on to find out what you need to know as a business owner or manager in charge of finding the right fire alarm for your building…

-Step 0: Have a Fire Risk Assessment…and plan!
+Step 0: Have a Fire Risk Assessment…and Plan!

-Before you even begin you must have an-up-to-date Fire Risk Assessment, which will outline the level of cover you need for the desired alarm system, whilst also addressing any other issues that need resolving relating to fire safety within your building.
+Before you even begin you must have an up-to-date Fire Risk Assessment, which will outline the level of cover you need for the desired alarm system, whilst also addressing any other issues that need resolving relating to fire safety within your building.

 It’s fair to say that your expectation would be that you get three prices from BAFE SP203 approved fire alarm companies.
 As they are all following the same specifications from your Fire Risk Assessment report, and the same guidance under BS 5839-1:2017, you would assume that the prices will be similar.
 Here’s why that doesn’t always happen…